Sireesiru/Semantic-Segmentation-of-bacterial-cell-envelope-using-U-Nets/README.md

 This project implements a customized U-Net architecture designed to perform high-fidelity semantic segmentation of bacterial membranes from Electron Microscopy (EM) imagery.
 The model simultaneously segments the **Outer Membrane (OM)** and **Inner Membrane (IM)** as distinct labels, achieving a Dice Coefficient of **0.97**.
 This repository focuses on the architectural implementation and training optimization required to resolve nanometer-scale biological structures.
 Beyond segmentation, this tool includes a ML-based quantitative analysis pipeline that extracts nanometer-scale measurements (Area, Perimeter, and Periplasmic Space)

+## Datasets
+Dataset includes 403 images.
+Resized to 640x640
+Split into 80:10:10 ratio

 ## Technical Implementation
 * **Architecture:** 5-level deep U-Net with skip connections to preserve spatial gradients during the decoding phase.
 * **Input/Output:** Grayscale input ($1 \times 640 \times 640$) with a multi-label output ($2 \times 640 \times 640$).